-Searching online, you’ll read all kinds of theories about why people get acne, weird acne triggers, and of course advice on what to do when acne makes an unwelcome appearance on your skin.
-It’s time to pull the curtain back on some of the most popular acne myths, because knowledge is the best way to start having the beautiful, clear skin you want!
+Searching online, you’ll discover all kinds of theories about why people get acne, weird acne triggers, and of course advice on what to do when acne makes an unwelcome appearance on your skin.
+It’s time to pull the curtain back on some of the most popular acne myths, because knowledge is the best way to start having the beautiful, clear skin you want.

-1. You can dry up acne.
 Water is the only thing you can "dry up," and acne breakouts have nothing to do with skin being wet.
 Drying up the water and other moisture-binding substances on skin’s surface actually hurts its ability to fight acne, and encourages breakouts and the marks they leave behind to last longer.
-Absorbing oil that's on the skin's surface or in the pore is radically different from "drying up" skin with harsh ingredients.
+Absorbing oil that's on the skin's surface or in the pore is radically different from "drying up" skin with harsh ingredients like denatured alcohol.

-What you can do instead: Treat acne-affected skin gently by using carefully formulated products that contain ingredients research has shown to control acne and help get skin back in the clear, faster!
-Paula’s Choice Skincare CLEAR products fit this description beautifully!
+What you can do instead: Treat acne-affected skin gently by using carefully formulated anti-acne products that contain ingredients research has shown to control acne and help get skin back in the clear, faster.

-2. Acne is caused by dirty skin.
-This mistaken belief often leads to over-cleaning or scrubbing of the face with soaps and abrasive exfoliants or rough bristled cleansing brushes, which only increases the risk of creating dry, flaky, aggravated skin that also increases oil production in the pore.
+This mistaken belief often leads to over-cleaning or scrubbing with soaps and abrasive scrubs or rough bristled cleansing brushes, which only increases the risk of creating dry, flaky, aggravated skin that also increases oil production in the pore.
 It's also the perfect recipe for skin that feels dry and tight underneath, but is oily on top.
 Acne has nothing to do with skin being dirty, but it does have everything to do with clogged pores which is why a leave-on BHA exfoliant that contains salicylic acid is so vitally important.

-4. If it tingles, it must be working.
-This is a common one that way too many people believe!
+This is a common myth that way too many people believe.
 Here’s the truth: Ingredients that make your skin tingle, such as menthol, peppermint, eucalyptus, lemon, and alcohol show up in countless anti-acne products but are a serious, sensitizing problem for skin.
-Research showing these ingredients have any benefit for acne or oily skin is lacking but there is research showing how these ingredients aggravate skin, making acne and oily skin worse!
+Research showing these ingredients have any benefit for acne or oily skin is lacking but there is research showing how these ingredients aggravate skin, making acne and oily skin worse.

-6. You can scrub acne and blackheads away.
 If only it were that easy!
 First, abrasive scrubs are harsh on skin, disrupting its healthy-looking, vital surface and defeating its ability to fight off acne.
 The harshness can also increase oil production, which we’re betting isn’t what you want.
 As stated above, acne isn’t caused by skin being dirty and therefore needing a "deep" clean.
 You can use a gentle washcloth with your water soluble cleanser or a soft-bristled cleansing brush for a bit of extra cleansing, but it has to be gentle.
-Not being gentle will make your skin mad, and the reaction won’t be pretty.
+Not being gentle will make your skin mad, and the reaction won’t be good.